Enjoying a cozy retirement is probably all of our dreams - right? After decades of continuous work, it’s the least we can ask for.

 Should You Choose a Roth or Conventional TSP?

-Both TSPs operate primarily the same way.
+Both TSPs operate primarily in the same way.
 The only difference is the timing of your taxes.

 Most people prefer to go with the conventional TSP because they’ll be in a lower tax bracket when they retire.
 So, the amount you receive at retirement will be taxed a lot less than it will be now.